FOUR SONGS FOR STEALING PLANETS

 Whenever I sit down to write or revise The Planet Thieves or its sequel, The Black Stars, there’s a core list of songs that keeps me going.
 When I don’t see what I’m supposed to write next, I’ll throw on one of these songs and they help me sink back into Mason Stark’s world.

 Leaving Earth by Clint Mansell (Four Songs for Stealing Planets)

 I’m a gamer.
 My favorite series of all time is Mass Effect.
-It’s one of the greatest SF stories ever told, and also happens to be an enormous inspiration for The Planet Thieves.
+It’s one of the greatest SF stories ever told and also happened to be an enormous inspiration for The Planet Thieves.
 This music plays after the first level of the final game.
-Earth is being invaded; there’s destruction everywhere from machines as tall as skyscrapers.
+Earth is being invaded; there’s destruction everywhere, from machines as tall as skyscrapers.
 Watch the sequence of Commander Shepard leaving Earth.
 If you don’t get chills, check your pulse.

-This song is special included in Four Songs for Stealing Planets because I don’t like anything else by this band.
+This song is specially included in Four Songs for Stealing Planets because I wouldn’t say I like anything else by this band.
 When I listen to it, I see a movie trailer in my head consisting of the most exciting parts of my book.
-If I listen to it a few times in a row, I might add something to that trailer, which I can either discard or keep if it fits into the story.
+So if I listen to it a few times in a row, I might add something to that trailer, which I can either discard or keep if it fits into the story.